TheNotary/IndeterminateCheckboxes/README.md

         stepsFromCheckboxToContainer = 1,
         stepsFromContainerToParentContainer = 2;

+## Usage

+Simply call `IndeterminateCheckbox.init()` on a page you wish to have indeterminate, tree style checkboxes on.

 ## License

 This work was adapted from Chris Coyier.
 You can see his license which applies to the revisions made to his code.